Sultan Murad (Aq Qoyunlu): War with Shah Ismail I

 In the winter of 1502 or 1503, the Safavid Shah Ismail I (r.
 1501–1524) contacted Sultan Murad, who was in control over Fars and Persian Iraq, albeit mostly nominally.
 In reality, his governors ruled freely.
 The provinces were in disarray due to ceaseless war, famine, plague, and oppression by the Aq Qoyunlu dignitaries.
 Ismail reminded Sultan Murad of the common lineage that the Safavids and Aq Qoyunlu shared, and offered him part of Persian Iraq in exchange for compliance, or war would occur.

 Although some of Murad's men advocated peace, the latter marched towards Ismail (whose army totalled 12,000) at head of 70,000 men, but was defeated near the city of Hamadan on 21 June 1503, losing 10,000 men and his amir al-umara (supreme commander) Güzel Ahmad.
 Ismail soon invaded Fars, capturing Shiraz on 24 September 1503 and entrusting it to Elyas Beg Dhu'l-Qadar, whose family would occupy the office for almost 50 years.
 Azerbaijan, Fars, and most of Persian Iraq was now under Safavid rule, while the Timurid rebel and ruler of Astarabad, Muhammad Husayn Mirza, had made an alliance with Ismail.
 Meanwhile, Murad fled to the city of Mar'ash, and would later be killed in Ruha, Diyar Bakr by Shah Ismail's Qizilbash soldiers at the end of 1514.
 In the words of the 16th-century Safavid chronicler Qazi Ahmad Qomi, after Sultan Murad's death "the line of the Aq Qoyunlu sultans was severed."

 Offspring

 Sultan Murad was survived by several of his offsprings.
-He had two sons with the daughter of Ala al-Dawla, Hasan and Ya'qub, but nothing is known about them.
+He had two sons with the daughter of Ala al-Dawla Bozkurt, Beglu Khatun: Hasan and Ya'qub, but nothing is known about them.
 He also had a daughter, Jan Agha Khanum, who would eventually marry the Safavid governor-general of Khorasan and guardian of the Safavid prince Abbas, Ali-Qoli Khan Shamlu (died 1589).